calpoly-csc471/lab08/README.md

 Other versions of Visual Studio are listed on the CMake page (<http://cmake.org/cmake/help/latest/manual/cmake-generators.7.html>).

-- To build and run the project, right-click on `FBO` in the project explorer and then click on "Set as Startup Project."
+- To build and run the project, right-click on `Lab3` in the project explorer and then click on "Set as Startup Project."
 Then press F7 (Build Solution) and then F5 (Start Debugging).
-- To add a commandline argument (`../resources`), right-click on `FBO` in the project explorer and then click on "Properties" and then click on "Debugging."
+- To add a commandline argument, right-click on `Lab3` in the project explorer and then click on "Properties" and then click on "Debugging."